gildean/gildean.github.io/_posts/2013-05-26-Starting-out-with-nodejs-and-raspi.markdown

 So running this code simply makes the button turn the led on and off.
 Awesome.

-I made a [fleshed out version](https://github.com/gildean/raspi-ledblinker) of this idea with a in-memory http- and websocket-servers and a simple js-gui, check it out for more ideas on blinking your leds :D
+I made a [fleshed out version](https://github.com/gildean/raspi-ledblinker) of this idea with an in-memory http- and websocket-servers and a simple js-gui, check it out for more ideas on blinking your leds :D